Scan Science and Technology

 The Experts below are selected from a list of 327 Experts worldwide ranked by ideXlab platform

-James S Sedinger – 1st expert on this subject based on the ideXlab platform
+James S Sedinger – One of the best experts on this subject based on the ideXlab platform.

 Dynamics of Dispersed-Nesting Black Brant on the Yukon-Kuskokwim DeltaJournal of Fish and Wildlife Management, 2020Co-Authors: James S Sedinger, Thomas V Riecke, Phillip A. Street, Julian B. FischerAbstract:

 The number of black brant Branta Bernicla nigricans nests within major breeding colonies on the Yukon-Kuskowkim Delta has declined since 1992.
 It has been hypothesized that these declines are parti…

 incubation capacity contributes to constraints on maximal clutch size in brent geese Branta Bernicla nigricansIbis, 2017Co-Authors: Alan G Leach, Amanda W Van Dellen, Thomas V Riecke, James S SedingerAbstract: